 For this portion of EnergySage’s Silfab solar panel reviews, we use the temperature coefficient to evaluate solar panel performance.
 The temperature coefficient is an indicator of how well your solar panel can handle less-than-ideal conditions.
 Solar panels, like other electronic equipment, perform better when they are kept cool (ideally around 25° C/77° F).
 The temperature coefficient tells you how much your panel’s performance will change during hot sunny summer days.

 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
-For example, the Silfab SLG-330M panel has a temperature coefficient of -0.38%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.38%.
-If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 3.8%.
+For example, the Silfab SIL-320 NL panel has a temperature coefficient of -0.36%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.36%.
+If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 3.6%.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
-Silfab used to offer a standard 12-year warranty against any defects in their solar panels, but now offer a more premium 25 years of protection.
+Silfab offers a unique 30-year warranty, with a performance guarantee that was increased in mid 2020.

 How much do Silfab panels cost?